• Skip to primary navigation

 The Indigenous and North Americans are still known to actively use the Echinacea plant for its healing properties and incorporate them in various herbal medicines.

-That said, the powerful floral flavor with a slightly earthy taste might not be for everyone's palate, but it is important to note that Echinacea tea is also widely drunk for curing acne and various other skin issues involving bacteria.
+Still, the powerful floral flavor with a slightly earthy taste might not be for everyone's palate, but note that Echinacea tea is also widely drunk for curing acne and various other skin issues involving bacteria.

 Echinacea tea is one of the most controversial teas that involve debates on taste, flavor, health benefits, and cons of drinking it.